Public vs. Private: Compliance

 One benefit of opting to bid in the public sector is that agencies have their regulations available to the public.
 So when businesses are seeking to contract with a government agency, they have the opportunity to vet their regulations and requirements first.
-In the event that a business finds they are not compliant with a requirement, they have the opportunity to pursue that compliance requirement(s) prior to bidding on that agency’s RFP.
+There are instances in which a business finds they’re not compliant with a requirement.
+In that case, they have the opportunity to pursue that compliance requirement(s) prior to bidding on that agency’s RFP.
 (For example, to bid on a contract to serve as the sanitation company for Utah’s public schools, ABC agency may need to first be certified by the state of Utah.)

-However, it is also important to note that there are oftentimes instances where there is not enough time before an RFP’s deadline to pursue a number of compliance requirements.
+However, it’s also important to note that there are oftentimes instances where there’s not enough time before an RFP’s deadline to pursue a number of compliance requirements.
 This is why it’s always important to start bids as close to their release date and also to keep your certifications up-to-date at all times.

 To provide a level and competitive playing field, federal regulations mandate that all public agencies post their RFPs publicly.

 At a minimum, RFPs will include:

 - terms and conditions that are applicable to that contract,

 - vendor requirements for responding to the RFP, and